luc-github/ESP3D/README.md

 * Opensource version is used by various boards like : https://www.aliexpress.com/wholesale?SearchText=esp3d&opensearch=true&switch_new_app=y and https://youtu.be/XoWW0aU6DGE?t=76

+This is for information only - I am not linked to these products, it is just a search result of a query using ESP3D as keyword.
+So I am not responsible of any usage of them.

 * Custom version (not this repository) is used on azteeg mini wifi : http://www.panucatt.com/azteeg_X5_mini_reprap_3d_printer_controller_p/ax5mini.htm
 and Wifi boards for 3D printers : https://www.panucatt.com/ProductDetails.asp?ProductCode=WB8266,